Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 In terms of variety of slopes, Mammoth Lakes has one huge mountain whereas Lake Tahoe has several towns and smaller mountains that are more spread out.

-Lake Tahoe is much busier than Mammoth Lakes, especially along the south shore where most of the restaurants and shops are located.
-Mammoth Lakes is much quieter and doesn’t get as busy.
+I found that Lake Tahoe was way busier than Mammoth Lakes, especially along the south shore where most of the restaurants and shops are located.

-There is a much wider range of things to do in Lake Tahoe compared with Mammoth Lakes.
-Lake Tahoe has a huge range of activities, restaurants and shops to keep you occupied.
+I also found that there was a much wider range of things to do in Lake Tahoe compared with Mammoth Lakes.
+Lake Tahoe had a huge range of activities, restaurants and shops to keep you occupied.

-Mammoth Lakes still has lots of things to do but you’ll find less choice compared with Lake Tahoe.
+Mammoth Lakes still had lots of things to keep me occupied but I found that there was way less choice compared with Lake Tahoe.

 There aren’t many water sports available in Mammoth Lakes, however you’ll find tons of water sport options in Lake Tahoe from kayaking to parasailing and boat sailing.